Pultenaea

-Pultenaea is a genus of about 100 species of flowering plants in the family Fabaceae, and is endemic to Australia.
+Pultenaea is a genus of flowering plants in the family Fabaceae.
+It includes 127 species which are endemic to Australia.
 Plants in this genus are shrubs with simple leaves and orange or yellow flowers similar to others in the family but with the standard petal equal to or slightly longer than the other petals.

 Description

 Plants in the genus Pultenaea are erect to low-lying or prostrate shrubs with simple leaves usually arranged alternately, usually with papery stipules.
 The flowers are usually orange or yellow with red marking and usually arranged in leaf axils, often in a condensed raceme near the ends of branchlets.
 There are bracts that are sometimes replaced by enlarged leaf stipules and the bracteoles are usually attached to the base of the sepal tube.
 The standard petal is equal in length or only slightly longer than the keel and wings.
 All ten stamens are free from each other, the ovary is usually sessile and the fruit is a small, egg-shaped pod with the remains of the style attached.